aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/10 Dimmer Effect.md

 ## Pulse Width Modulation (PWM)

-**PWM** is an efficient method to vary and control power.
+**PWM** is an efficient method for varying and controling power.

-It is wsed in various electrical systems:
+It is used in all sorts of electrical systems:

 * Lights
 * Motors
 * Communications
 * Others

-We can only On/Off or HIGH/LOW or 5V/0V the digital outputs.
+We can only turn On/Off digital outputs from 0v to 5V.

 But, what if we wanted %50 power?

-* Can’t set digital output to 2.5V….
+* Cannot set digital output to 2.5V
 * So, we add **Time** to our signal!

 ---

 ## Making a PWM digital signal:
 * Let's pick some tiny Interval or Period (say 1 ms, or 1000 Hz)
-* Set signal to HIGH ½ of the Period (0.5 ms ON)
+* Set signal to HIGH half of the Period (0.5 ms ON)
 * Set signal to LOW rest of the period (0.5 ms OFF)
 * Run signal over and over...